 Every Single Winning Dish From the Pillsbury Bake-Off

 There are some baking classics that you don’t even think about.
-Peanut butter cookies, Bundt cakes, and sesame seeds are all standard, popular recipes that have been around forever, right?
+Peanut butter cookies and Bundt cakes are both standard, popular recipes that have been around forever, right?
 Wrong!
 These recipes (and many, many more) only entered the American recipe rolodex thanks to the Pillsbury Bake-Off.

 The iconic contest has been revolutionizing the way home cooks bake and make quick and easy dinners for 69 years.
 Though one might expect the Pillsbury Bake-Off to take place on an annual basis, that has not always been the case.
 Since its inception in 1949, the contest has been held 47 times.
 For its first 27 years, it was an annual event.
 From 1978 to 2012, the contest was held only during even years, though there were sometimes multiple grand prize winners.
-Since 2013, the Pillsbury Bake-Off has been an elusive beast, being held in both 2013 and 2014 before taking a four-year hiatus and returning this year.
-While its frequency may be a little confounding, the end result is 54 incredible, award-winning desserts and dishes.
+Since 2013, the Pillsbury Bake-Off has been an elusive beast, being held in both 2013 and 2014 before taking a four-year hiatus and returning in 2018 and again in 2019.

 1949: No-Knead Water-Rising Twists